 Urges Passage of Key Environmental Legislation

-Since arriving in Albany, Senator Krueger has made environmental issues a top priority.
-She currently sponsors legislation calling for a ban of Styrofoam (S.747A), a bill which requires recycling of rechargeable batteries (S.3593), and a bill which requires cigarette filters to be biodegradable (S.3587).
+Since arriving in Albany Senator Krueger has made environmental issues a top priority.
+To date, Senator Krueger has sponsored legislation calling for an update to New York's returnable container act (S7126), a bill banning Styrofoam (S6402), a bill that calls for recycling of rechargeable batteries (S6469), and a bill that requires cigarette filters to be biodegradable (S3354).

-The Food Service Waste Reduction Act (S.747A) would phase out the use of polystyrene products, more commonly known as Styrofoam.
+Senator Krueger has also introduced the Food Service Waste Reduction Act (S6402).
+This bill would phase out the use of polystyrene products, more commonly known as Styrofoam.
 Polystyrene is a notorious pollutant because of the difficulty to either reuse or recycle it.
-Furthermore, Styrofoam packs our landfills because it can take hundreds of years to fully decompose.
+Furthermore, Styrofoam packs our landfills since it takes many years to fully decompose.
+Earlier this month, Senator Krueger called for vote of the full Senate on the Styrofoam ban.
+Unfortunately for the citizens of New York, this motion was defeated along party lines, with the Senate Republicans unanimously opposed to it.

-Bill S.3592 will require rechargeable battery manufacturers to work in partnership with New York retailers to set up a free, easily accessible recycling network for residents.
 New York needs rechargeable batteries to be recycled because they can contain toxic metals, such as cadmium, lead, and mercury.
-When these batteries are not properly disposed of, they can leak toxic pollutants into lakes, streams and land.
+When these batteries are not properly disposed of, they can leak toxic pollutants into our lakes, streams and land.
+That is why Senator Kruger sponsored bill S6496, which would require rechargeable battery manufacturers to work in partnership with New York retailers to set up a free, easily accessible recycling network for residents.

-Cigarette filters are one of the most common causes of litter on our streets and in our parks.
-Bill S.3587 would address this problem by requiring them to be biodegradable which would be both a practical and economic solution to this problem.
+Cigarette filters are one of the most common causes of litter on our streets and parks.
+S3354 would address this problem by requiring them to be biodegradable.
+This would be both a practical and economic solution to this problem.

 Senator Krueger noted, "Each of these bills would reduce the amount of waste filling our landfills and littering the streets of New York.
-We must take advantage of such common sense legislation which exemplifies the policy of ‘Reduce, Reuse, and Recycle.’"
+We must take advantage of such common sense legislation, that exemplifies the policy of reduce, reuse, and recycle."

-The Wetlands Protections Bill would give the Department of Environmental Conservation the authority to regulate fresh water wetlands which are important to maintaining the quality of drinking water in New York.
+Wetlands Protections is one of Environmental Advocates for New York's super bills.
+The bill would give the Department of Environmental Conservation the authority to regulate fresh water wetlands which are important to maintaining the quality of drinking water in New York.

-"We cannot wait for others to take action," stressed Senator Krueger.
-"All of these bills will make a difference and set a precedent for the whole world.
+Senator Krueger stressed, "We do not have to wait for others to take action.
+The proposed bills for New York will make a difference, and set a precedent, for the whole world.
 Being green is all of our responsibility, from the federal, to the state, to the local level."